 In order to project future resource requirements, Council has to make assumptions about the key impacts and drivers that will influence Council's finances, assets and workforce into the future.
-High level assumptions over the 10 year period include:
+High level assumptions that were revised for the 10 year period 2019 - 2029 include:

-- the number of rateable properties in Ku-ring-gai is expected to increase from 42,464 to approximately 48,284 by 2028; - business as usual services and service levels will remain at similar levels unless otherwise identified; - efficiencies Council must continually investigate and adopt service delivery and process efficiencies so that rates remain within capped levels; - strategic direction the broad themes and aspirations in the Community Strategic Plan - Our Ku-ring-gai 2038 will be regularly reviewed but are unlikely to change significantly over time; - external funding fixed term external grant funding such as the Waste Less, Recycle More (Waste and Resource Recovery Initiative) or our Environmental Special Rate Variation (SRV) may cease in the future at which point delivery of the associated programs may finish.
-However, Council's intention is to apply for a permanent continuation of the Environmental Levy which is detailed in the Long Term Financial Plan under scenario planning. - infrastructure we must prioritise funding for asset renewal based on community consultation and technical assessment; and - financial sustainability Council seeks to be financially sustainable, which means that it must achieve a fully funded operational position, maintain sufficient cash reserves, have a fully funded capital program and maintain its asset base.
+- the number of rateable properties in Ku-ring-gai is expected to increase from 43,014 to approximately 48,944 by 2029 - maintain service levels services and service levels will remain at similar levels unless otherwise identified - efficiencies Council must continually investigate and adopt service delivery and process efficiencies so that rates remain within capped levels - strategic direction the broad themes and aspirations in the Community Strategic Plan Our Ku-ring-gai 2038 will be regularly reviewed but are unlikely to change significantly over time - external funding fixed term external grant funding such as the Waste Less, Recycle More (Waste and Resource Recovery Initiative) or our Environmental Special Rate Variation (SRV) may cease in the future at which point delivery of the associated programs may finish.
+Council has applied for a permanent continuation of the Environmental Levy which is detailed in the Long Term Financial Plan under scenario planning. - infrastructure we must prioritise funding for asset renewal based on community consultation and technical assessment - financial sustainability Council seeks to be financially sustainable, which means that it must achieve a fully funded operational position, maintain sufficient cash reserves, have a fully funded capital program and maintain its asset base.